aptos-labs/aptos-core/specifications/network/README.md

 ## Standard Network Topology

-While DiemNet does not assume a specific network topology, we will frame the specification in terms of the standard Diem network topology for clarity.
+While AptosNet does not assume a specific network topology, we will frame the specification in terms of the standard Diem network topology for clarity.

 ### Node Types